wooriel/dfn/README.md

-# Deep Functional Net
+# Deep Functional Map
-Implementation of Deep Functional Net
+Implementation of Deep Functional Map

 Below link contains the data file directory.<br />
 I could not upload some files due to the memory limit.<br />